yuanchaosu/yuanchaosu.github.io/contents/home.md

 #### Short Biography
 I received my Ph.D. degree from Sun Yat-sen University, Guangzhou, China, in 2019.
 From 2013 to 2015, I was an Exchange Postgraduate with the Optical Laboratory, Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, Beijing, China.
 From 2018 to 2019, I served as a Visiting Researcher at the University of Tennessee, Knoxville, TN, USA.
 Since 2019, I have been serving at Xi'an University of Science and Technology, where I hold the position of Associate Professor.
-I was awarded the 2023 Macau Young Scholars Program.
+In 2023, I was selected for the Macau Young Scholars Program (MYSP), a China Mainland–Macau talent cooperation project, and am currently affiliated with the University of Macau.
 My research interests include deep learning and remote sensing image processing.

 I have been a Senior Member of the IEEE Geoscience and Remote Sensing Society since 2022.
 Additionally, I also serve as a reviewer for many international journals, such as IEEE TPAMI, IEEE TCYB, IEEE TNNLS, IEEE TIP, and IEEE TGRS\

-#### Email
+#### Emails
-suyuanchao@ieee.org \
+- suyuanchao@ieee.org
-suych@um.edu.mo
+- suych@um.edu.mo

-#### Education
+#### Educations
-- PhD, Cartography and geography information system,  Sun Yat-Sen University, Canton, China, 2015-2019 \
+- PhD, Cartography and geography information system,  Sun Yat-Sen University, Canton, China, 2015-2019
 - M.Sc., Photogrammetry and Remote Sensing, Xi’an University of Science and Technology, Xi'an, China, 2012—2015 \
 - B.S., Surveying and Mapping Engineering, Xi’an University of Science and Technology, Xi'an, China, 2008—2012.
 - Exchange Postgraduate, Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, Beijing, China, 2013/09 - 2015/08 \